isomerpages/ncss-ssi/_training/Funding Information/skillsfuture-singapore-ssg-funding.md

  _<sup>1</sup>The definition of “regular basis” is subjective and differs according to the organisation.
 It can depend on the type of service and set-up.
 Volunteering commitments would be considered as regular if the volunteer serves for at least 4 hours a month for a minimum 3 month period._

-### Absentee Payroll
+## Absentee Payroll

-Employers sponsoring employees who are Singapore Citizens or Permanent Residents can apply for Absentee Payroll Funding.
+Employers sponsoring employees who are Singapore Citizens or Permanent Residents can apply for [Absentee Payroll Funding](https://www.ssg.gov.sg/absentee-payroll-calculator.html){:target="_blank"}   .

-For more information on Absentee Payroll, please click [here](https://www.ssg.gov.sg/absentee-payroll-calculator.html){:target="_blank"}   .

-### Workfare Skills Support (WSS)
+## Workfare Skills Support (WSS)

-For more information on the WSS for individuals, click [here.](https://www.wsg.gov.sg/programmes-and-initiatives/workfare-skills-support-scheme-individuals.html){:target="_blank"}
+WSS encourages low wage workers to undertake training that leads to more impactful employment outcomes.
+[Find out more about the Workfare Skills Support](https://www.wsg.gov.sg/programmes-and-initiatives/workfare-skills-support-scheme-individuals.html){:target="_blank"}

-### Enhanced Training Support for SMEs (ETS)
+## Enhanced Training Support for SMEs (ETS)

-For more information on Enhanced Training Support for SMEs (ETS), click [here.](http://www.ssg.gov.sg/programmes-and-initiatives/funding/enhanced-training-support-for-smes1.html){:target="_blank"}
+Enhanced Training Support for SMEs (ETSS) offers additional support for SMEs in the form of higher course fee subsidies.
+[Find out more about the Enhanced Training Support for SMEs.](http://www.ssg.gov.sg/programmes-and-initiatives/funding/enhanced-training-support-for-smes1.html){:target="_blank"}

-### SkillsFuture Mid-career Enhanced Subsidy
+## SkillsFuture Mid-career Enhanced Subsidy

-For more information on SkillsFuture Mid-career Enhanced Subsidy, click [here.](https://www.skillsfuture.gov.sg/enhancedsubsidy){:target="_blank"}
+The SkillsFuture Mid-Career Enhanced Subsidy supports and encourages lifelong learning and helps Singaporeans stay responsive to a changing workplace.
+[Find out more about the Mid-Career Enhanced Subsidy.](https://www.skillsfuture.gov.sg/enhancedsubsidy){:target="_blank"}